Here are all the winners from the Grammys 2022 – rolling list

 Chick Corea; Chick Corea & Birnie Kirsh, producers – ‘Plays’

-Amy Andersson, conductor; Amy Andersson, Mark Mattson & Lolita Ritmanis, producers – ‘Women Warriors – The Voices Of Change’
+Amy Andersson, conductor; Amy Andersson, Mark Mattson & Lolita Ritmanis, producers – ‘Women Warriors – The Voices Of Change’ – winner

 Best Contemporary Classical Composition